 The Projection Postulate makes it possible that, for any state at $t_2$, there are many possible initial states that can lead to it by unitary evolution alternated with projections.
-Let us verify that any forbidden state at $t_2$ can be obtained like this.
+Let us verify that any misleading state at $t_2$ can be obtained like this.
 Suppose that the state vector is projected at a time $t$ from $\Psi_1$ to $\Psi_2$.
 Since $\abs{\braket{\Psi_2}{\Psi_1}}^2=\abs{\braket{\Psi_1}{\Psi_2}}^2$, the probability that $\Psi_1$ projects to $\Psi_2$ in forward time evolution equals the probability that $\Psi_2$ projects to $\Psi_1$ in backward time evolution.
-This implies that, if we propagate a forbidden state at $t_2$ back in time to $t_i$ ``unprojecting'' whenever is needed, we should find a set of initial states at $t_i$ that can evolve forward in time (with projections) into the forbidden state at $t_2$.
-All these initial states should therefore be forbidden.
-Since any initial state that is not orthogonal to all of them has components that can evolve into the forbidden states, these should be forbidden as well.
-This, again, constrains the possible states to an extremely restricted subspace $\wt{\hilbert}$ orthogonal to all initial states that could evolve into forbidden states at any future time.
+This implies that if we propagate a misleading state at $t_2$ back in time to $t_i$ ``unprojecting'' whenever is needed, we should find a set of initial states at $t_i$ that can evolve forward in time (with projections) into the misleading state at $t_2$ (where I define the result of the ``unprojection'' of a vector $\ket{\Psi}$ with the projector operator $\obs{P}_{\alpha}$ as the set of vectors $\ket{\Psi'}$ so that $\bra{\Psi}\obs{P}_{\alpha}\ket{\Psi'}\neq 0$.)
+All these initial states should, therefore, be extremely unlikely.
+Since any initial state that is not orthogonal to all of them has components that can evolve into misleading states, these should be extremely unlikely as well.
+This, again, constrains the possible states to an extremely restricted subspace $\wt{\hilbert}$ orthogonal to all initial states that could evolve into misleading states at any future time.

-In \emph{collapse theories} \cite{GhirardiRiminiWeber1986GRWInterpretation,sep-qm-collapsetheories}, spontaneous localization is not defined in terms of projectors, but by multiplying the wavefunction with a Gaussian function centered at a random point in the configuration space.
+In \emph{collapse theories} \cite{GhirardiRiminiWeber1986GRWInterpretation,sep-qm-collapsetheories}, spontaneous localization is not defined in terms of projectors but by multiplying the wavefunction with a Gaussian function centered at a random point in the configuration space.
 This happens at random times.
 Gaussian functions do not form an orthonormal basis, but they partition the identity, so the possible histories with collapses at the same moments of time also add up to the identity, and we can apply similar reasoning as in the SQM case, obtaining the same conclusion.
-Moreover, when the wavefunction is multiplied by a Gaussian, the result has tails, and decoherence is required to prevent those tails from interfering, because otherwise the collapse makes the state jump to a too different state, so similar constraints as in MWI are required.
+Moreover, when the wavefunction is multiplied by a Gaussian, the result has tails, and decoherence is required to prevent those tails from interfering because otherwise, the collapse could make the state jump to a too different state, so similar constraints as in MWI are required.

 Therefore, in all cases, the Born rule constrains the states to an extremely restricted subspace $\wt{\hilbert}$ of $\hilbert$, and Belief \ref{belief:universality} (Universality) is contradicted. \end{refute}